elastic/cloud-on-k8s/docs/design/reuse_pvc_scenarios.md

 At this stage it is worth mentioning that even if the K8S scheduler uses some predicates to reschedule a pod on a node where the volume can be reused or attached, it does not preserve the capacity needed to reschedule the pod.
-For instance if a pod was using a local volume and if the node runs out of capacity while the pod is being recreated then it becomes merely impossible to reuse the volume until some capacity is freed.
+For instance if a pod was using a local volume and if the node runs out of capacity while the pod is being recreated then it becomes impossible to reuse the volume until some capacity is freed.

 When a disruption occurs either a volume is considered to be **recoverable** or it is considered **unrecoverable**.